Reds vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna has recorded 100 hits with 21 doubles, a triple, 16 home runs and 37 walks.
-He has driven in 47 runs with 33 stolen bases.
+- Acuna has put up 101 hits with 21 doubles, a triple, 16 home runs and 37 walks.
+He has driven in 47 runs with 34 stolen bases.

-- Acuna has picked up at least one hit in five straight games.
-During his last five outings he is batting .348 with a home run, three walks and two RBI.
+- Acuna will look for his seventh straight game with a hit in this matchup.
+During his last 10 games he is hitting .325 with three home runs, seven walks and seven RBI.

 Acuna Recent Games